Get velto news & updates

 Download and set up velto

-If you haven’t already, first, you have to download Velto from the Apple Store or Google Play Store.
-Then, connect or create a compatible non-custodial wallet by following that wallet’s setup instructions.
-Remember: back up your recovery phrase securely because it’s your lifeline, and velto does not store it.
+Download velto from the Apple App Store or Google Play Store.
+Then connect or create a compatible non-custodial wallet by following the wallet's setup instructions.

 Fund your wallet

-To perform swaps, you’ll need SOL in your wallet to cover transaction fees (more on that later).
-You can fund your wallet by buying SOL through supported on-ramps where available or by transferring it from another exchange or wallet, then viewing the balance inside velto.
+To perform swaps, you'll need SOL in your wallet to cover transaction fees.
+You can fund it by purchasing SOL through supported on-ramps where available, or by transferring it from another exchange or wallet.
+Your balance will be visible inside velto once connected.

 Navigate to the Swap feature

-Inside Velto, you’ll find the Swap option right in the main menu.
+Inside velto, you'll find the Swap option in the main menu.
 Tap it to get started.

 Choose the tokens

-Select the token you want to swap from and the token you want to swap to.
-For example, swapping SOL to USDC.
-Then enter the amount you’d like to exchange.
+Select the token you want to swap from and the token you want to receive (for example, SOL to USDC).
+Enter the amount you'd like to exchange.

 Set your slippage tolerance

-By default, Velto sets a safe slippage range.
-But if you’re trading low-liquidity tokens, you may need to adjust it slightly higher.
-Just don’t overdo it.
-Otherwise, you could overpay.
+By default, velto applies a conservative slippage range.
+If you're trading low-liquidity tokens, you may need to adjust it slightly higher.
+Avoid setting excessively high slippage, as this can expose you to significantly worse prices, particularly on volatile or thinly traded pairs.

 Review transaction details

-Velto will show you the fees, slippage, and the expected token amount you’ll receive.
-Double-check everything.
-You should always review these details in light of your own risk tolerance, especially when trading more volatile or illiquid tokens.
+Velto will display the fees, slippage, and the expected token amount you'll receive.
+Review the transaction details carefully before proceeding, particularly when trading more volatile or illiquid tokens where price impact can be meaningful.

 Confirm the swap

-Proceed, and your wallet will sign the transaction while supported DEX or aggregator smart contracts execute the swap on the Solana network. velto constructs the route and displays the results but never takes custody of your tokens.
-Your new tokens will most likely appear in your wallet within seconds.
+When you proceed, your wallet will sign the transaction while the relevant DEX or aggregator smart contracts execute the swap on the Solana network. velto constructs the route and displays the results but never takes custody of your tokens.
+In most cases, your new tokens will appear in your wallet within seconds.

 Swap Fees and Slippage on Solana